bhagirath77/codeforces_solutions_python/README.md

 # codeforces_solutions_python
-Hey everyone, I am adding the solutions to A and B problems from codeforces in python over here.
+Hey everyone, I am adding the solutions to A and B problems from codeforces in python.